phayes/ardftsrc-rs/README.md

 ### Spans

 Streaming sources sometimes change format while they are still producing samples.
 For example, a playlist-like source may play one file at 44.1 kHz stereo and then another at 48 kHz mono.
 The streaming resampler models those format regions as spans.
-When a new span starts, writes go to the new span immediately, and reads continue draining the previous span first before switching the second.
 You can start a new span with `new_span()`.
+When a new span starts, writes go to the new span immediately, and reads continue draining the previous span first before switching to the next.

 Input spans and output spans are non-synchronous.
-After calling `new_span` query `samples_left_in_span()` to see how many samples are left on the output side before the output will switch to a new span.
+After calling `new_span`, you should query `samples_left_in_span()` to see how many samples are left on the output side before the output will switch to a new span.

 To end the stream early, you can always just stop and call `reset()` on the stream.